SoftUni-Internal/interactive-content/EN/03-Built-In-Functions-And-Data-Aggregation/04-Math-Functions.md

 7
 ```

-- `SIGN()` - This function returns the sign of a number depending on value passed as an argument.
+- `SIGN()` - This function returns the sign of a number depending on the value passed as an argument.

 **Example**: